Algebraic cycles and functorial lifts from $G_2$ to $\mathrm{PGSp}_6$: Cuspidality and Fourier coefficients of the global theta lift

 which, after rearranging the integrals, equals to

 This shows that $(1)$ implies $(2)$.
 The proof of the converse is identical as the one given in Proposition \ref{PropFCperiod}.

 \end{proof}

 We are now ready to give a proof of Theorem \ref{thm:thetaliftproperties}. \begin{proof}[Proof of Theorem \ref{thm:thetaliftproperties}] Let $\sigma$ be a cuspidal automorphic representation satisfying the hypotheses of the Theorem.
 We first apply Corollary \ref{corocusptheta} to deduce that $\Theta(\sigma)$ is cuspidal.
 Moreover, by Proposition \ref{prop:comparisonbetweenFC}, the theta lift supports a Fourier coefficient of type $(4\, 2)$ and, in particular, it is non-zero.
-Finally, by the compatibility between the global and local correspondences (Proposition \ref{proplocalglobal}), the result of Li (Proposition \ref{propLi}) implies that the archimedean component of $\pi$ is a discrete series of Hodge type $(3,3)$, while its component at $p$ is the Steinberg representation by Proposition \ref{propositiononlocalthetaprop}(2).
-This finishes the proof. \end{proof}
+Let $\pi$ be an irreducible subquotient of $\Theta(\sigma)$.
+Its component at $p$ is the Steinberg representation by the compatibility between the global and local correspondences (Proposition \ref{proplocalglobal}) and by Proposition \ref{propositiononlocalthetaprop}(2).
+We are now left to prove the statement on its archimedean component.
+As $\pi$ is unitary, $\pi_\infty$ is a unitarizable Harish-Chandra module by \cite[Theorem 4]{flath}.
+Moreover, as $\sigma_\infty$ is a discrete series with infinitesimal character $r \epsilon_1+s \epsilon_2$, it follows from the discussion in \cite[p.
+204]{li} and by table 1 on \cite[p.
+375]{li99} that $\Theta(\sigma_\infty)$ has infinitesimal character $(r, \frac{1}{2}(r+s),\frac{1}{2}(r-s))$, which is strongly regular in the sense of \cite[Definition 1.5]{salamanca-riba}.
+By another application of Proposition \ref{proplocalglobal}, $\pi_\infty$ is a subquotient of $\Theta(\sigma_\infty)$, hence has a strongly regular infinitesimal character.
+As a consequence, we can apply \cite[Theorem 1.8]{salamanca-riba} to deduce that $\pi_\infty$ is cohomological.
+By \cite[Corollary 2.8]{KretShin}, since $\pi_p$ is Steinberg and $\pi_\infty$ is cohomological, $\pi_\infty$ is a discrete series with infinitesimal character $(r, \frac{1}{2}(r+s),\frac{1}{2}(r-s))$. \end{proof}